QueerGlobal/hub-framework/README.md

 great software, and we want to make that kind of collaboration as easy as possible.

-Even while tools like AI give us new and exciting capabilities, the challenges of building great software remain.
+Even while tools like AI give us new and exciting capabilities, the challenges of building software that is easy for community members to contributo to remain.

 We need to manage complexity, ensure quality, and make it easy to collaborate with one another.

 This project aims to help us at QG do that, and we want to share it with you:
 - It makes it easy to collaborate by providing a common architecture and the ability to choose the language you want to code in.